 The USB mic itself comes with an integrated headphone amplifier, great for vocal recordings like live streaming, podcasts, or youtube videos.

 USB mics are very convenient and easy to use.
 Just plug it into your computer or recording device and you’re pretty much good to go!
-No additional equipment or technology is required to get started.

 The Blue’s USB microphones can record four different polar patterns: